Audrey Coleman: Washington Spirit

-On December 18, 2021, Harding was selected in the third round of the 2022 NWSL Draft by the Washington Spirit.
-As the 38th overall pick, Harding also became the second-ever UNC Wilmington player to be drafted into the NWSL.
-While she was part of the Spirit's preseason roster, Harding was not signed before the start of the season.
+On December 18, 2021, Coleman was selected in the third round of the 2022 NWSL Draft by the Washington Spirit.
+As the 38th overall pick, Coleman also became the second-ever UNC Wilmington player to be drafted into the NWSL.
+While she was part of the Spirit's preseason roster, Coleman was not signed before the start of the season.
 Instead, she inked her first professional contract on May 1, 2022, as a short-term injury replacement for Gaby Vincent.

-Harding made her Spirit debut later that day, in a 2–1 victory over the OL Reign.
+Coleman made her Spirit debut later that day, in a 2–1 victory over the OL Reign.
 She was part of the Spirit's run to the 2022 NWSL Challenge Cup final and entered the championship match as a substitute for the injured Jordan Baggett.
-On May 27, Harding earned her first professional start and recorded her first professional assist in a 2–2 draw with the Orlando Pride.
-After her short-term contract expired, Harding was re-signed to the Spirit's active roster through the end of the 2022 season.
-At the conclusion of the year, the Spirit did not renew Harding's contract as part of the club's end-of-year roster decisions.
+On May 27, she earned her first professional start and recorded her first professional assist in a 2–2 draw with the Orlando Pride.
+After her short-term contract expired, Coleman was re-signed to the Spirit's active roster through the end of the 2022 season.
+At the conclusion of the year, the Spirit did not renew Coleman's contract as part of the club's end-of-year roster decisions.

 KIF Örebro DFF

-Harding signed a contract with Swedish club KIF Örebro DFF in the in December 2022.
+Coleman signed a contract with Swedish club KIF Örebro DFF in the in December 2022.
 She played in 25 matches and scored twice as Örebro finished in 10th place overall in the Damallsvenskan.
-After one season with Örebro, Harding departed from the club as part of a mutual agreement.
+After one season with Örebro, Coleman departed from the club as part of a mutual agreement.

-Carolina Ascent FC
+Carolina Ascent

-On July 2, 2024, Harding signed a three-year deal with USL Super League team Carolina Ascent FC ahead of the club's inaugural season.
+On July 2, 2024, Coleman signed a contract with USL Super League team Carolina Ascent FC ahead of the club's inaugural season.
 She played in the team's inaugural game, a 1–0 victory over Lexington SC.
-During the match, Harding registered the first ever assist in league history.
-On March 23, 2025, Harding scored twice in a 4–0 victory over Lexington SC, getting her name on the scoresheet for the first time with the Ascent.
+During the match, Coleman registered the first ever assist in league history.
+On March 23, 2025, Coleman scored twice in a 4–0 victory over Lexington SC, getting her name on the scoresheet for the first time with the Ascent.
 She scored another goal and racked up 3 assists within the remainder of March, winning herself a spot on the USL Super League Team of the Month.

-Harding started her second season with Carolina on a good note, forcing an own goal from opposing defender Sh'Nia Gordon in stoppage time of the Ascent's season-opener to salvage a 2–2 draw with Fort Lauderdale United FC.
+Coleman started her second season with Carolina on a good note, forcing an own goal from opposing defender Sh'Nia Gordon in stoppage time of the Ascent's season-opener to salvage a 2–2 draw with Fort Lauderdale United FC.
 She was named the Super League's October Player of the Month after scoring one goal and registering 3 assists across four matches.

+Personal life

+She is married to Ethan Coleman.
+The couple got engaged on October 12, 2024.